Skip to contents

 onClick = \() count(count() + 1) # neither

-tags$button("Save", onClick = \() save(), .event = event_throttle(1000))
+tags$button("Save", onClick = wire(\() save(), wire_throttle(1000)))

-tags$form(onSubmit = \(e) handle(e), .prevent_default = TRUE)
+tags$form(onSubmit = wire(\(e) handle(e),

 tags$input(

-value = field,
+value = wire(field, wire_debounce(500)),

-onKeyDown = \(e) if (e$key == "Enter") submit(),
+onKeyDown = \(e) if (e$key == "Enter") submit()

 )